 14 Jun Travel Guide : The Salton Sea, California

 Unfortunately, the vacation didn’t last long.
-Heavy salt deposits from local rivers and agricultural runoff, pesticides, and fertilizers from local farmland quickly saturated the Sea.
+Heavy salt deposits from local rivers, agricultural runoff, pesticides, and fertilizers from local farmland quickly saturated the sea.
 With no natural outflow, the high salinity and pollution levels rose drastically making it nearly impossible for anything to survive here.
 Fish began dying off by the thousands and water contamination halted most leisure activities.
-It is now estimated that the Sea is roughly 25% saltier than the Pacific Ocean.
+It is now estimated that the sea is roughly 25% saltier than the Pacific Ocean.
 The high salt concentration continues to drastically change the landscape of the area.
-The shorelines are now covered in piles of sun-bleached fish remains and dried salt deposits forming a hard, crunchy surface that turns to powder as you walk.
+The shorelines are covered in piles of sun-bleached fish remains and dried salt deposits forming a hard, crunchy surface that turns to powder as you walk.
 The aroma here is similar to what I would imagine a sardine factory smells like.

 Many people are trying to deplete the Salton Sea for health and sanitary reasons, while others fight to restore and preserve this unique time capsule.
 As of January 2017, the largest rural-to-urban water transfer in the United States history is helping to drain the Salton Sea, making it a rapidly disappearing destination that may soon only be viewable through old photographs.
 While the water is quickly drying up, the abandoned homes and buildings that add so much character to the area are also being demolished, or simply crumbling in on themselves.
 This place is an amazing sight to see, unfortunately, it won’t be around much longer.
 At least not the way it stands today.